-- Add all of the ingredients into a large mixing bowl and stir until evenly combined.
+- Add all ingredients, except the butter, into a large mixing bowl and stir until evenly combined.

-- Add the butter into the bowl and toss them to evenly coat them in the dry mix.
+- Now add the chunks of butter into the bowl and toss them to coat them in the dry mix evenly.
 Then, rub all of the ingredients in between the palms of your hands to create a crumble-like texture.
-Rub this mixture until the butter is nearly completely incorporated into the dry mix.
+Rub this mixture until the butter is completely incorporated into the dry mix.

 - Distribute the crumble topping evenly over the apples.